High Contrast Mode:

 A stack of Perfect Bound Comic Books

-Perfect Bound comic books are bound with a strong adhesive and have a flat spine
+Perfect Bound comic books and graphic novels are bound with a strong adhesive and have a flat spine

 After the page block has been assembled, the spinal edge is notched or "roughed up" using a machine with rotating blades.
 These sharp blades expose more paper fibers, thus providing additional surface area for the adhesive to make a stronger bond.